ONLINE HELP

 Example

-// Defines the start subscript for the Automation arrays
+// Sets the start index of the Automation arrays

 Syntax